 This isn’t magic, it’s neuro-biology.
 Your brain consists of two hemispheres, the left and the right.
 These hemispheres are responsible for different activities.
 The left hemisphere is ‘literal’ and is responsible for motor activities like writing, amongst other things.
 The right hemisphere is ‘imaginative’ and is responsible for things like creativity and intuition.

-The signals generated by the left and right hemispheres travel through the spinal chord to every cell, fiber and bone in our body.
+The signals generated by the left and right hemispheres travel through the spinal cord to every cell, fiber and bone in our body.
 The significance of this is that if we just think about our goals and desires we are only using the right half of our brain.
 But if we think about something and then write it down we are engaging the logical, analytical, literal left half of our brain as well - the problem-solving part.

 This is a clear example of the power of writing down goals, publicly committing to those goals and being accountable for their achievement.